Nicscott01/breakdance-bootstrap/README.md

 Bootstrap features for Breakdance sites

 ## Changelog
+### 1/20/2025 v1.0.0 - MLK Day & Innauguration Day of Trump the 2nd time around
+- Add a Fluent Form Provider for Breakdance form submissions.
+Matches submissions with the email of the subscriber and lists them in the Form Submissions section.
+- Added a helper debug function, `dlog( $stuff, $name )`
 ### 1/14/2025 v0.9.9
 - Hotfix for Breakdance\AJAX\BreakdanceAjaxHandlerException: Calling get_class() without arguments is deprecated in /sites/marjiam.com/files/web/app/plugins/breakdance/plugin/ajax/api.php on 116
 ### 1/7/2025 v0.9.8